 - Masters degree from an accredited college or University in Social Work, Psychology or closely related discipline required.

 - Must be a Licensed Clinical Social Worker, Licensed Clinical Professional Counselor, or Licensed Marriage and Family Therapist or be eligible for one of these licenses.

 - Must have supervised experience in providing counseling and/or psychotherapy services

 - Must demonstrate knowledge in the areas of diagnostic assessment, long and short term treatment, family systems theory and group treatment

 - Must have basic computer and keyboarding skills.

 - This job operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines.

 - While conducting external KYC business or traveling between sites, the employee may be exposed to fumes or airborne particles as well as changing weather and road conditions.

-- Employee is occasionally required to carry, move or transport health records or other objects weighing as much as 25 lbs. while conducting assessments or meeting with clients.
+- Employee is occasionally required to carry, move, or transport health records or other objects weighing as much as 25lbs while conducting group and individual therapy sessions.

-- Reports to the Manager of Transitional Care Services
+- Reports to the Manager of Child & Adolescent Services.

 Kenneth Young Center is an Equal Opportunity Employer